kiks7/blog/content/notes/Android Internals Deep Dive - Deserialization.md

 ### `ObjectInputStream`
 The [`ObjectInputStream`](<https://developer.android.com/reference/java/io/ObjectInputStream#resolveClass(java.io.ObjectStreamClass)>) seems our next desired target to deep in.
 It is a [Java class object](https://docs.oracle.com/javase/8/docs/api/?java/io/ObjectInputStream.html) and we can extract few interesting statements from its official documentation:
-> An ObjectInputStream ==deserializes primitive data and objects== previously written using an ObjectOutputStream.
+> An `ObjectInputStream` **deserializes primitive data and objects** previously written using an ObjectOutputStream.

-> The method ==`readObject` is used to read an object from the stream==.
+> The method **`readObject` is used to read an object from the stream**.
 Java's safe casting should be used to get the desired type.

-> ==Reading an object is analogous to running the constructors== of a new object.
+> **Reading an object is analogous to running the constructors** of a new object.

-> The default deserialization mechanism for objects ==restores the contents of each field== to the value and type it had when it was written.
+> The default deserialization mechanism for objects **restores the contents of each field** to the value and type it had when it was written.

-> Classes control how they are serialized by ==implementing== either the ==java.io.Serializable== or ==java.io.Externalizable== interfaces. ==Only objects== that support the java.io.Serializable or java.io.Externalizable interface can be read from streams.
+> Classes control how they are serialized by **implementing** either the **`java.io.Serializable`** or **`java.io.Externalizable`** interfaces. **Only objects** that support the `java.io.Serializable` or `java.io.Externalizable` interface can be read from streams.

 Since it's not an Android specific class, there are different online resources that have already covered the most out of it, especially this interesting talk back in 2016: ["Java deserialization vulnerabilities - The forgotten bug class" by Matthias Kaiser](https://www.youtube.com/watch?v=9Bw1urhk8zw).
-The key concept that we can summarize is that, in our case, the `resolveClass` method in  `ObjectInputStream` is overriden in order to use the "custom" class loader provided from the method parameter and that the deserialization process actually starts at [`ois.readObject`](https://cs.android.com/android/platform/superproject/main/+/main:libcore/ojluni/src/main/java/java/io/ObjectInputStream.java;l=420;drc=7f1a1070dbdd1bda00223be2f21936f63a8f3850).
+The key concept that we can summarize is that, in our case, the `resolveClass` method in  `ObjectInputStream` is overridden in order to use the "custom" class loader provided from the method parameter and that the deserialization process actually starts at [`ois.readObject`](https://cs.android.com/android/platform/superproject/main/+/main:libcore/ojluni/src/main/java/java/io/ObjectInputStream.java;l=420;drc=7f1a1070dbdd1bda00223be2f21936f63a8f3850).

 #### `ObjectInputStream::readObject`
 Finally we are at the core of the deserialization process and we can state that we are in a generic Java deserialization mechanism using the `ObjectInputStream::readObject` method. ~~My curiosity instinct tells me to go deeper far into the Java [Object Serialization Stream Protocol](https://docs.oracle.com/javase/8/docs/platform/serialization/spec/protocol.html) parsing process but the rational part reminds me to stay on the objective~~ (spoiler: I did it, partially).
 However, if you desire, you can go far deeper starting from [`ObjectInputStream::readObject`](https://cs.android.com/android/platform/superproject/main/+/main:libcore/ojluni/src/main/java/java/io/ObjectInputStream.java;l=420;drc=7f1a1070dbdd1bda00223be2f21936f63a8f3850) and [`ObjectInputStream::readObject0`](https://cs.android.com/android/platform/superproject/main/+/main:libcore/ojluni/src/main/java/java/io/ObjectInputStream.java;l=1389;drc=7f1a1070dbdd1bda00223be2f21936f63a8f3850).

 ## Deserialization Summary
 The code overview lead us to a pretty trivial conclusion: input objects are deserialized using the common Java `ObjectInputStream::readObject` mechanism and the class loader includes **application** and **system** specific paths.
-With that in mind, we are now aware that we are in a common Java deserialization scenario where we can instantiate system or application classes that implements the `java.io.Serialiazible` or ` java.io.Externalizable` interfaces.
-In order to create an impactful scenario, do we ~~**only**~~ need to find an useful gadget?
+With that in mind, we are now aware that we are in a common Java deserialization scenario where we can instantiate system or application classes that implement the `java.io.Serialiazible` or ` java.io.Externalizable` interfaces.
+In order to create an impactful scenario, do we ~~**only**~~ need to find a useful gadget?

 ## All you need is a good gadget, right?
 Instantiate a system object is pretty straightforward: you import the appropriate module and create the object from there.
-The same apply for third-party library objects, you regularly import them and you can use the exported classes.
+The same applies for third-party library objects, you regularly import them and you can use the exported classes.
 However, what if we want to target a specific class from a specific application?
 In this specific case, things are a little bit different.

 ### Application specific gadgets
 In order to properly instantiate a target application object into another application it is possible to use dynamic code loading and reflection.
 First, after having identified the target object, it is necessary to extract the respective `classesN.dex` file and store it in the application resources of the attacker application (or in any other desired way).
 It is possible to identify the appropriate dex file by reverse engineering the target application with `jadx-gui` , where the filename is displayed in the reversed Java code.
 Then, with `apktool` it is possible to directly extract it (`apktool --no-src d app.apk`).